kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 Mention three (3) means by which we can pass styles to a react element.
 What way seem to be the most efficient??

 ## Closing Note:
+On a bye note for now, hope you had fun learning and learnt something new.

 Digging MERN is important today than nerver before.
 When the MERN stack started it was very minimal and was easy to learn the basics.
-Today the MERN is larger than they thought it to be and it is easy not to learn the basics
+Today the MERN is larger than they thought it to be and it is easy not to learn the basics.